Occupational Hearing Loss: How Noise Monitoring Can Help11th sep 2017

-Monitoring Noise levels Can Help
+Noise Monitoring Can Help

 Noise levels should be checked in order to determine whether an operative is at risk of occupational hearing loss.
-Measurements should be made with a suitable hand-held sound level meter (at least Type 2) which gives the sound level readings in decibels.
+Measurements should be made with a suitable hand-held sound level meter (at least Class 2/Type 2) which gives the sound level readings in decibels.
 Personal noise dosemeters can be useful also.
 Worn by an employee, they capture and store fluctuating noise levels during a working day or week.

 Workplace noise measurements should only be carried out by competent persons who have had sufficient training and experience.
 The responsible person should make sure that all measurements are recorded as soon as they are made alongside all relevant information, such as the activity being undertaken by the operatives and kept safe.
 Noise measurements should be repeated if there are changes to the workplace layout, installation of additional machinery or a change in the type or distribution of work undertaken.

 Such an effective workplace noise monitoring strategy will ensure that staff are fit for work and remain healthy.
 It can also help employers put preventative measures in order to reduce the risk to health and protect the business from legal action.

 Pulsar Instruments manufacture noise measurement equipment to help safety professionals determine if workers in an industrial environment are being exposed to noise levels which could damage their hearing.

 To speak to us about your noise measurement requirements, call us on 01723 518011 or email via our contact page.